-Shit happens – for those, who don't have a bidet
+Shit happens - for all without bidet

 What is a bidet?